Stress & Overthinking

 Forget everything you've heard about just "thinking positive."
 I'm going to show you how your brain is already working 24/7 and how to take active control with a method called "programming."

-Takeaway #1: Your Brain Is Rehearsing 24/7 (And It's Probably Practicing the Wrong Thing)
+Takeaway #1: Your Brain Is Rehearsing 24/7 (And It's Probably Practising the Wrong Thing)

-Whether you realize it or not, your brain rehearses constantly.
+Whether you realise it or not, your brain rehearses constantly.
 All day, every day.
 But here's the problem: by default, your brain rehearses staying stuck.
-It's what you've been practicing.
+It's what you've been practising.
 Right now, it's rehearsing you not having what you want.

 This isn't your fault.
 It's just how the brain works.
-But it's time to practice something new.
+But it's time to practise something new.
 Take control.
 You can choose what your brain rehearses.

 You're rehearsing failure on repeat.